-Eagle stocks both seamless and welded stainless steel tubing for a variety of applications requiring strength, corrosion resistance and/or heat resistance.
+Eagle Stainless stocks both seamless and welded stainless steel tubing for a variety of applications requiring strength, corrosion resistance and/or heat resistance.
 The unique characteristics of stainless steel means different types are better suited for different applications.
-Some of the factors to consider when choosing the right grade are:
+Why choose stainless steel?
+Here are some of the factors to consider when choosing the right grade are:

 What is the corrosive environment?
 Atmospheric, water, concentration of particular chemicals, chloride content, presence of acid.
 Lower alloyed grades resist corrosion in the atmospheric and pure water environments; high-alloyed grades can resist corrosion in most acids, alkaline solutions, and chlorine bearing environments making their properties useful in process plants.

 What is the temperature of the operation?
 High temperatures usually accelerate corrosion rates therefore indicate a higher grade.
 Special high chromium and nickel-alloyed grades resist scaling and retain high strength at high temperatures.
 Low temperatures will require a touch austenitic steel.

 What is the strength required?
 Higher strength can be obtained from the austenitic, duplex, martensitic and PH steels.
 Other processes such as welding and forming often influence which of these is most suitable.
 Austenitic steels (300 series) are the most formable and able to undergo a high degree of deep drawing and forming.